 → Learn moreVolatile organic compounds (so-called VOCs) can be measured in the air-Q using various VOC sensors.
 Depending on the application, a higher-quality PID sensor can be selected, which also allows precise measurements of individual VOCs in the laboratory or industrial production.

-→ Learn moreGas leaks, carbon monoxide, burglaries or an attack with knockout gas: If you own a motorhome, you certainly worry about all these factors.
-To help you travel more peacefully, the air-Q select Safety Guard monitors the air for harmful substances on your behalf.
-Find out how to experience more safety in your motorhome with a gas detector here.
+→ Learn moreGas leaks, carbon monoxide, break-ins or a robbery with knockout gas: if you own a motorhome, you are certainly concerned about all these factors.
+To help you travel with peace of mind, air-Q science monitors the air for harmful substances for you.
+Find out how you can experience more safety in your motorhome with a gas detector here.

 → Learn moreUltraparticulate matter is man-made and dangerous.
 That's because the tiny particles penetrate deep into the body and can cause cancer.
 Laser printers are an often overlooked source.
 In a practical test, we checked how much particulates a printer produces.
 You can read the results here.